 The addition of sugar which favours the reduction of nitrate to the active agent nitrite became common practice during the 19th century.”
 (Lauer K. 1991.)
 At first, it was added to reduce the saltiness of the meat and make it generally more palatable.
 Curers soon discovered that when sugar is added, the meat cures faster and the colour development is better.

-Science later revealed that the sugars contributes to “maintaining acid and reducing conditions favorable” for the formation of nitric oxide.”
+Science later revealed that the sugars contribute to “maintaining acid and reducing conditions favourable” for the formation of nitric oxide.”
 (Kraybill, H. R..
 2009) “Under certain conditions reducing sugars are more effective than nonreducing sugars, but this difference is not due to the reducing sugar itself.
 The exact mechanism of the action of the sugars is not known.
-It may be dependent upon their utilization by microorganisms or the enzymatic systems of the meat tissues.”
+It may be dependent upon their utilisation by microorganisms or the enzymatic systems of the meat tissues.”
 (Kraybill, H. R..
 2009)

 It seems that the basic definition distinguishing between dry and wet curing is not based on whether injection is applied or not, but the state of the salts that the meat is left in, even after it has been injected with a brine (mixture of salt and water).
 So, if it is packed in a dry mix, it is dry curing and if it is soaked in a brine, it is wet-curing.

-It was a certain Mr Morgan, in England, who invented the technique of injecting a liquid brine into the meat in the first place.
+One of the prominent inventors of the technology to inject brine directly into meat to speed up the brine absorption was a certain Mr. Morgan, in England.
 The motivation was to increase the rate of curing in order to reduce the time required for processing.
 In temperatures above 20 deg C, pork spoils in three days.

 It was important for farmers to cure the meat before a warm snap could allow spoilage organisms to work before the cure was properly diffused through the meat.
 Later, in industrial plants, the drive for a faster curing time would be cost factors.
 Increased output with limited and expensive equipment and people.